-

 Content in this program is consistent with:

-• ALS: The American Red Cross Advanced Life Support (ALS) program trains healthcare providers to care for adult patients who are experiencing life-threading emergencies such as cardiac arrest, acute coronary syndrome, or stroke.
+- ALS: The American Red Cross Advanced Life Support (ALS) program trains healthcare providers to care for adult patients who are experiencing life-threatening emergencies such as cardiac arrest, acute coronary syndrome, or stroke.

-• PALS: The American Red Cross Pediatric Advanced Life Support (PALS) program trains healthcare providers to care for pediatric patients who are experiencing life-threading emergencies such as cardiac arrest, respiratory emergencies and shock.
+- PALS: The American Red Cross Pediatric Advanced Life Support (PALS) program trains healthcare providers to care for pediatric patients who are experiencing life-threatening emergencies such as cardiac arrest, respiratory emergencies and shock.

 Earn Your ALS & PALS Certification